 From multiple sports to being hunched over electronic devices for extensive time, children and teens often put a lot of pressure on their growing bodies.
 This pressure can lead to low back and neck pain and dysfunction, as well as various conditions affecting their peripheral joints, which a chiropractor can successfully treat.
 Some chiropractors pursue additional studies to specialize in pediatric chiropractic.
 However, infants should be under the care of a pediatrician, family doctor or nurse practitioner.
 Sometimes a chiropractor will collaborate and communicate with the infant’s health care provider team on care of their spine, muscles and joints.

 Pregnancy can bring many changes, including low and upper back, pelvic and foot pain, as well as carpal tunnel syndrome.
 About 50 to 80 per cent of all expecting moms experience low back pain.
-A chiropractor can help relieve your aches, improve your mobility, develop a therapeutic exercise program for you and educate you on how to reduce or prevent pain now and after your baby is born.
+If you’re an expecting mom, you’re among the people who chiropractors help to relieve your aches and improve your mobility.
+They can also develop a therapeutic exercise program for you and educate you on how to reduce or prevent pain now and after your baby is born.

 As you age, you often experience back, muscle and joint pain and stiffness.
 These conditions make it hard for you to move, let alone exercise.
 They also increase your risk of falling.
 Many seniors turn to chiropractors for help to minimize and manage their spine, muscle and joint pain, so they can regularly exercise to maintain their strength, balance and independence.